 Acute swelling of the knee as a result of an injury can signify a significant internal structural derangement.
 This may include cartilage (meniscus) tear, lining cartilage (articular) injury or ligament injury.
 Often an urgent arthroscopy is required to washout the fluid from the knee and to assess and where possible repair the damage.

 When a knee cartilage is torn near its outer margin with the knee capsule, it is sometimes possible to repair it.
 Since the blood supply to the meniscus cartilage is only present in its outer margin, most tears are not amenable to repair but rather need excision of the torn portion.
-When a reasonable chance of healing is present Mr Edwards will utilise the all inside technique using either the MarXmen® system (Biomet) or the Fast-Fix® system (Smith & Nephew) to suture the meniscus together.
+When a reasonable chance of healing is present Mr Edwards will utilise a mixture of the all inside technique and the inside-out technique to suture the meniscus together with or without an additional injection of blood directly into the repair.

 A full thickness cartilage injury with underlying bone is called an osteochondral fracture.
 The fragment can remain in place or be displaced into the joint.
 Occasionally it can be repaired, but more often the fragment needs to be removed.
 The defect may fill by itself, but when it does not, cartilage grafting may be required.
 Mr Edwards has used the semi-synthetic graft from Finceramica (MaioRegen®) to treat these cartilage defects.
 Some cartilage defects develop over time rather than acute injury.
 These are treated by chondroplasty – removing the fragmented and fibrillated cartilage and smoothing the uneven surface either with an abrasion or a radiofrequency ablation technique.
 Microfracture is the next line of treatment where after abrasion of the defect, a number of 1mm holes are made into the prepared surface inorder for new cells from the bone to attempt to fill the defect with cartilage.
 If these techniques are not successful the MaioRegen® graft may be appropriate.